unmatched78/Note-LearnI/README.md

 ![Alt text](https://github.com/unmatched78/Note-LearnI/blob/main/Docs/image.png) <br></br>

-Welcome to the **AI Learning Platform**, a comprehensive, full-stack digital ecosystem engineered to support and optimize student learning through structured resource organization, intelligent recommendations, and interactive progress monitoring.
+Welcome to the **AI Learning Platform**, a comprehensive, full-stack digital ecosystem engineered to support and optimize student learning through structured resource organization, intelligent recommendations, and interactive progress monitoring.<br></br>
 $\color{Red}\Huge{\textsf{N.B: The project is in it's middle phase so not all is build yet!}}$
 <br></br>